 Physics Associates Affiliate Residency Program awarded by (Principal Investigator).
 2017 to 2020

 Design for systematic consistency of quality and dose in contrast enhanced CT awarded by (Principal Investigator).
 2018 to 2020

-3D Printing of Anatomically Realistic Phantoms for Optimization of Imaging Algorithms awarded by National Institutes of Health (Investigator).
-2018 to 2020
+Training in Medical Imaging awarded by National Institutes of Health (Mentor).
+2003 to 2020

 Simulation Tools for 3D and 4D CT and Dosimetry awarded by National Institutes of Health (Co-Principal Investigator).
 2007 to 2019

 Imaging Physics Residency Grant awarded by American Association of Physicists in Medicine (Principal Investigator).
 2014 to 2018

 Nelson, Jeffrey S., and Ehsan Samei.
 “Automated quality control in nuclear medicine using the structured noise index.”
 J Appl Clin Med Phys, vol. 21, no. 4, Apr.
 2020, pp. 80–86.
 Pubmed, doi:10.1002/acm2.12850.
 Full Text

 Ria, Francesco, and Ehsan Samei.
 “Is regulatory compliance enough to ensure excellence in medicine?”
 Radiol Med, Mar.
 2020.
 Pubmed, doi:10.1007/s11547-020-01171-5.
 Full Text Open Access Copy

 Meyer, Mathias, et al. “Reproducibility of CT Radiomic Features within the Same Patient: Influence of Radiation Dose and CT Reconstruction Settings.”
 Radiology, vol. 293, no. 3, Dec.
 2019, pp. 583–91.
 Pubmed, doi:10.1148/radiol.2019190928.
 Full Text